The giant hog killed in Alabama stirred up a lot of debate regarding whether it was farm-raised.

 Below are photos of Garcia's farm and the fence with the hole through which they believe the hog got out.

 Feral hogs are a real problem in many parts of south Alabama.
-And us hunters know the damage they cause.
-Hunters in Alabama are encouraged to remove one any chance they get.
-It is estimated that feral hogs cause more than $800 million in agricultural damages in the states alone each year.
+And, we hunters know the damage they cause.
+Wildlife officials encourage hunters in Alabama to remove one any chance they get.
+They estimate that feral hogs cause more than $800 million in agricultural damages in the U.S. alone each year.

-Without proof, this is all speculation, so I guess you can say the debate still goes on.
-One thing is certain though.
-That is one big piggy!
+Without proof, this is all speculation, so I guess you could say the truth is still up for debate!